Prepare for a delicious overdose of sugary goodness.

 Rosé Gelateria

-Artisanal gelato slinger, Rosé Gelateria dons its telltale blush accents across two lush GC locations – Tedder Ave and Sanctuary Cove – which in itself, is a pretty decent clue as to the boujee, boutique style approach at these pretty-in-pink creameries.
+Artisanal gelato slinger Rosé Gelateria dons its telltale blush accents across two lush GC locations – Tedder Ave and Sanctuary Cove – which, in itself, is a pretty decent clue as to the boujee, boutique style approach at these pretty-in-pink creameries.
 Besides a delicious assortment of crafted ice creams, they pour some fantastic coffee, including an affogato that’ll knock your socks and/or crocks off (hopefully not ‘and’, though).
-The signature Rose flavour, which comes sprinkled in petals, is a treat for the peepers and the palette.
+The signature Rose flavour, which comes sprinkled with petals, is a treat for the peepers and the palette.
 You’ll be hard-pressed to find a prettier gelato fix on the Coast!

 Where: Shop 39a, Masthead Way, Sanctuary Cove and Shop 6/19-21 Tedder Ave, Main Beach